Probiotic-Rich Foods in India: Benefits, Best Time to Eat & Safety Tips Skip to content

 If any food repeatedly causes discomfort, it may not be the right choice for your body, even if it is popular.

-Best Time To Eat Probiotic-Rich Foods
+Best Time to Eat Probiotic-Rich Foods

 The “best time” can differ from person to person.
 Instead of forcing a strict rule, it is better to choose a time when your stomach handles it well, and you can stay consistent.